 Myth: A munchkin on the set of The Wizard of Oz committed suicide and you can see it in the film.

-This popular and notorious myth first came on the scene during the 80’s, when The Wizard of Oz was widely released on home video.
-At the end of the Tin Man scene , as Dorothy, the Scarecrow and the Tin Man are heading on up the Yellow Brick Road, some viewers noticed something strange.
+The Wizard of Oz is seen by many as the greatest film of all time and as such, there are a lot of stories and rumours surrounding it.
+This particularly popular and notorious myth first came on the scene during the 80’s, when The Wizard of Oz was widely released on home video.
+At the end of the Tin Man scene, as Dorothy, the Scarecrow and the Tin Man are heading on up the Yellow Brick Road, some viewers noticed something strange.
 With the invention of VHS people were able to rewind and replay the scene in question, view it in slow-motion or pause it.
 And in the background, in between the trees, they saw someone.
 This was not a regular-sized person, but a small person, who seemed to be hanging from a tree.

 Since stories of munchkin lechery and drunken misbehavior on the set had been circulating for years, the wild suicide story had some seeming background plausibility to it.